cs3216/cs3216.github.io/assignments/mobile/index.md

 a more comprehensive progressive web app experience.
 For example, rather than caching everything during the
 <i>install</i> state, we could also cache new request progressively as the user explore around the application.
-Service Worker could also handle the <i>push</i> event, which could be use to create web notification that will make it app-like.
+Service Worker could also handle the <i>push</i> event, which could be use to create web notification that will make it more app-like.

-There are tons of resources online available for Servie Worker.
+There are tons of resources available online for Service Worker.
 Here are a few resources to kickstart your learning process:

 - <https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers>